-This course presents the theories of personality including psychoanalytic, behaviorist, humanist, and others, while considering different factors that shape personality and behavior.
+PSYC 303Psychology of Personality3(3,0)This course presents the theories of personality including psychoanalytic, behaviorist, humanist, and others, while considering different factors that shape personality and behavior.
 The study includes methods of assessing personality.
 Co-requisite: ENGL 210.

-PSYC 304 Child Psychology

-This course will introduce students to psychological development of children from conception to adolescence (with a focus on infancy through middle childhood).
-Topics including perceptual, cognitive, personality and social development focus on agerelated issues and events that might affect someone across various age levels.
-Corequisite: ENGL 210.
+PSYC 304 Child Psychology 3(3,0) This course will introduce students to psychological development nt of children from conception to adolescence (with a focus on infancy through middle childhood).
+Topics including perceptual, cognitive, personality and social developm ent focus on agerelated issues and events that might affect someone across vario us age levels.
+Corequisite: ENGL 210. -

-PSYC 306 | Psychology of Women

-This course examines the biological, sociological and cultural influences on the psychology of women.
-It includes such topics as gender stereotypes, the development of gender roles, gender comparisons, women and work, love relations, women's physical and mental health, violence against women, and women in later adulthood.
+PSYC 306 Psychology of Women 3(3,0) This course examines the biological, sociological and cultural influences on the psychology of women.
+It includes such topics as gender stereotype es, the development of gender roles, gender comparisons, women and work, love relations, women's physical and mental health, violence against women, and womer in later adulthood.
 Co-requisite: ENGL 210.

-PSYC 310 Positive Psychology

-This course examines the scientific research on happiness and its practical application in three main areas: positive emotions, positive individual traits and positive institutions.
-This course also presents practical ways to promote and maintain a sense of well-being and happiness in all aspects of one's life.
+PSYC 310 Positive Psychology 3(3,0) This course examines the scientific research on happiness and its p ractical application in three main areas: positive emotions, positive individual traits and p ositive institutions.
+This course also presents practical ways to promote and maintain a s sense of well-being and happiness in all aspects of one's life.
 Co-requisite: ENGL 210.

-PSYC 312 | Children and War

-This course is intended to help students be aware about the consequences of war and conflicts on the mental health and well-being of children.
-The course will examine a variety of effects, emphasizing posttraumatic stress disorder (PTSD) and other psychological conditions that result from war.
-The course will empower the students with the techniques of working with children affected by war.
+PSYC 312 Children and War 3(3,0) This course is intended to help students be aware about the consec uences of war and conflicts on the mental health and well-being of children.
+The cou rse will examine a variety of effects, emphasizing posttraumatic stress disorder (PTSD) and other psychological conditions that result from war.
+The course will emp power the students with the techniques of working with children affected by war.
+Co-rec uisite: ENGL 210.

+PSYC 313 Adolescent Psychology 3(3,0) This course is designed as a foundation for understanding the p ohysical, cognitive, social, and moral development of adolescents in the contexts of far nily, peers, school, work, and the media.
+It discusses major theories, methods of stu dying adolescents, adolescent development, and contemporary adolescent issues a and concerns.
+Corequisite: ENGL 210.

+PSYC 400 Conflict Transformation 3(3,0) This course explores practical theories for understanding congreg ational conflict, as well as various perspectives on conflict transformation.
+Studer reflection on their own styles of dealing with conflict and learn new w ays of responding.
+They will explore practices of dialogue and mediation for a addressing conflict interpersonal, small group and congregational settings with the goat al of developing an approach to addressing inevitable situations of difference, change and conflict in a variety of situations.
 Co-requisite: ENGL 210.

-PSYC 313 | Adolescent Psychology

-This course is designed as a foundation for understanding the physical, cognitive, social, and moral development of adolescents in the contexts of family, peers, school, work, and the media.
-It discusses major theories, methods of studying adolescents, adolescent development, and contemporary adolescent issues and concerns.
-Co-requisite: ENGL 210.

-PSYC 400 | Conflict Transformation

-This course explores practical theories for understanding congregational conflict, as well as various perspectives on conflict transformation.
-Students will engage in reflection on their own styles of dealing with conflict and learn new ways of responding.
-They will explore practices of dialogue and mediation for addressing conflict interpersonal, small group and congregational settings with the goal of developing an approach to addressing inevitable situations of difference, change and conflict in a variety of situations.
-Co-requisite: ENGL 210.

-PSYC 401 Emotional Intelligence

-Intelligence quotient (IQ) gets you hired but emotional quotient (EQ) gets you promoted".
-This course explores basic concepts of emotional intelligence and the application of emotional intelligence to education, the workplace, and personal psychological adjustment.
-It will offer useful lessons with the help of practical exercises, games, audio-visual instruments, case studies, classroom interaction to show the road map how to foster emotional intelligence in the college and office for achieving health, happiness and optimal performance at work.
-Co-requisite: ENGL 210.
+PSYC 401 Emotional Intelligence 3(3,0) Intelligence quotient (IQ) gets you hired but emotional quotie promoted".
+This course explores basic concepts of emotional in application of emotional intelligence to education, the workpla psychological adjustment.
+It will offer useful lessons with the help of games, audio-visual instruments, case studies, classroom interaction map how to foster emotional intelligence in the college and office for nt (EQ) gets you telligence and the ace, and personal practical exercises, on to show the road happiness and optimal performance at work.
+Co-requisite: ENGL 2